Pablofh97/ArtGallery/README.md

 ## Tests
 This app has two differents kind of tests, Local and Instrumentation tests.
 ### Local test
+Local tests directly test methods from the app code, so the methods to be tested must be available to the testing classes and methods.
 ```Kotlin
 package com.example.artgallery